BrianAtlanta/Bombe/README.md

 - Bombe will tweet hints.
 - Most points wins, with tie going to the fastest.
 - Puzzles can stand-alone or chained together (solving a puzzle opens up a new puzzle).
+- Log all guesses so admin can review if a puzzle was a problem by having several people getting the same wrong answer.

 Hardware Requirements:
 Raspberry Pi